Hey there new baker! My name is Maurizio, and I'm the baker here; welcome.

 This new baker, start here page has a rollup of resources that'll help you get baking sourdough bread quickly in your home kitchen.
-It begins with creating a sourdough starter from scratch (just flour and water!), then to your first sourdough bread, then to a few guides, and finally some of my favorite (and reader favorite) recipes.
+It begins with creating a sourdough starter from scratch (just flour and water!), your first sourdough bread, a few guides, and some of my favorite (and reader's favorite) recipes.

-For new bakers, sourdough can be intimidating, but it doesn't have to be .
-With a few essential basics, you'll be baking crusty and healthy loaves of bread in short order.
+For new bakers, sourdough can be intimidating, but it doesn't have to be.
+You'll be baking crusty and healthy loaves of bread with a few essential basics in short order.
 And if you get stuck?
-I'm almost always lurking around here, answering questions and providing help — just leave a comment, and I'll get back to you.
+I'm almost always lurking around here, answering questions and providing help — leave a comment, and I'll get back to you.

 Step 1.
 Create your sourdough starter

-A sourdough starter is the most important aspect of baking sourdough bread at home, without it, you'd just have flour and water mixed together.
+A sourdough starter is the most important aspect of baking sourdough bread at home, and without it, you'd have flour and water mixed.
 It takes a little care to keep it alive, but it'll reward you with countless loaves of bread, pizza, and more.

 It takes about 5-7 days to get a starter going from scratch, using only flour and water.
-If you have a friend who is a sourdough baker, you can always ask if they'll give you a bit of theirs to get going, if not:
+But, of course, if you have a friend who is a sourdough baker, you can always ask if they'll give you a bit of theirs to get going.
+If not:

 Step 2.
 Bake your first loaf of bread

-Once your sourdough starter is showing the same signs of fermentation consistently each day it should be strong enough to bake a loaf of bread.
+Once your sourdough starter consistently shows the same signs of fermentation each day, it should be strong enough to bake a loaf of bread.
 I have two recipes here that are great introductions to baking sourdough at home.
-The first is along post with lots of detail on each aspect of baking, scroll through that post if you want a little more in-depth information:
+The first is a long post with lots of detail on each aspect of baking.
+Scroll through that post if you want a little more in-depth information:

 If you want a more condensed recipe that gets straight to baking, have a look at my simple weekday sourdough bread: